-Finding affordable flights has become a sport widely played on the field called the internet.
+Finding cheap airfare has become a sport widely played on the field called the internet.
 Long gone are the days when most people turned to travel agents or had to call the various airlines directly to find cheap travel deals.
 Nowadays by going online, many folks find inexpensive airfares themselves.

 Looking for cheap airfare online?
 Try ITA Matrix